dotnet/symstore/docs/specs/SSQP_Key_Conventions.md

 **Lookup key**: foo.pdb/497b72f6390a44fc878e5a2d63b6cc4b1/foo.pdb

-###Portable-Pdb-Signature
+### Portable-Pdb-Signature

 This applies to Microsoft .Net portable PDB format files, commonly using the suffix .pdb.
-The key is computed by extracting the Signature (guid) from debug metadata header.
-The final key is formatted: <filename\>/ppdb-sig-<guid\>/<filename\>.
+The Portable PDB format uses the same key format as Windows PDBs, except that 0xffffffff (UInt32.MaxValue) is used for the age.
+In other words, the key is computed by extracting the Signature (guid) from debug metadata header and combining it with 'ffffffff'.
+The final key is formatted: <filename\>/<guid\>ffffffff/<filename\>.

 Example: